 During the year the Company announced that it was focusing its resources, specifically the USA based team, on securing gold and copper assets in North American.

-This activity has resulted in the identification of two (2) projects that were lodged at both Anderson Creek and Garnet Creek in Idaho.
+This activity has resulted in the identification of two (2) projects known as Anderson Creek and Garnet Creek in Idaho in the previous year.